List of Big Brother (Australian TV series) shows: Friday Night Live

 Friday Night Live returned for Big Brother 2006.
 A fourth prize was added for the winner, a "luckydip" type prize draw where they are presented with three boxes, each containing a prize, and may choose one box, not knowing what any of the boxes contains.
-The three boxes are usually themed based on the Night's Games - with a Major Prize (usually an international holiday to enjoy a country after the conclusion of the series), a Minor Prize (which may be a smaller pize to enjoy after the series or a speical privilege that may be used within the house (such as laundry services or a special dinner)), and a Booby Prize.
+The three boxes are usually themed based on the Night's Games - with a Major Prize (usually an international holiday to enjoy a country after the conclusion of the series), a Minor Prize (which may be a smaller pize to enjoy after the series or a special privilege that may be used within the house (such as laundry services or a special dinner)), and a Booby Prize.
 Booby prizes have included a bow tie and a chunk of Camembert cheese.
 On one occasion, the three boxes were replaced with a special prize where the winner was allowed to go on an excursion outside the Big Brother House to Tiger Island at Dreamworld, where they were treated to a feast and a tiger show.
 They then had the entire park to themselves for a night.
 The winner on this occasion was Gaelan, who invited Krystal to share in his prize.
 On a second occasion, the winner of Friday Night Live, Jamie, was given the four usual prizes, and a fifth "mystery prize".
 The prize involved Jamie and the person he invited to the Rewards Room, Chris, leaving the House to get a first go on FlowRider, a new ride at Dreamworld.

 For the Big Brother 2007 season Friday Night Live remained largely unchanged.
 For this season the prize boxes generally contained an overseas holiday, a large item such as expensive watches or a scooter, and a booby prize.
 But a twist in the power to change the nominations lineup made this a more valuable than ever prize for the winner of Friday Night Live in Big Brother 2007 as they were able to remove themselves altogether (if nominated) or another housemate from the nominees for that week, and replace them with another housemate, rather than in the last two series where the winner had the power to change nominations by deducting 3 points from a nominee.
 The Friday Night Live format was reused in the Network Ten spinoff series Friday Night Games which began in February 2006 and ended before Big Brother resumed for 2006.
 This weekly program is also filmed at Dreamworld, and features two teams of celebrities (who are joined by members of the public) to compete in a series of games.
 The program was again hosted by Goldman, Amer, and Fitzgerald.

 The 2008 season of Big Brother did not include a rewards room, instead allowing the winning housemate entry to the new "Strategy Room" with one other housemate of their choice.
 Due to the changes in the nomination and eviction process, the winner was able to save one housemate from eviction, and votes with double points during evictions.